Makeystreet/django-dev-hiring/README.md

 2. [Register](https://github.com/settings/applications/new) an oAuth application from your Github account
 3. Create a dummy repository on your Github profile for this assignment - We’ll get to what you should do with this later.
 4. Clone this repo and use it for versioning your work. __Don't push it back to GitHub.__ - From here on, commit, version and push everything you do to this repo. __Atleast one commit__ for each specification mentioned below.
+5. Use Django `1.5.9`, PostgreSQL `9.2.7` and Django ORM for db access.
 5. Alright.
 You're good to go!
 Now implement the following specs.

 __Specifications__ - _Start with the first and progress downwards_